Open-world Story Generation with Structured Knowledge Enhancement: A Comprehensive Survey

 \subsection{Limitation on Commonsense Inference}

-Commonsense inference in the text is about finding out the relatedness between narrative events and their causal relationship.
-Considering two events ``\textit{win a lottery}'' and ``\textit{feel exited}'', one can easily infer that the former event is likely to ``\textit{result in}'' the latter.
-Conveying a clear inference between events in stories is critical for good readability and coherence.
-To achieve better inference awareness in generated stories, many works chose to finetune PLMs on inferential datasets like \textsc{ATOMIC}.
+Commonsense inference in the text is about finding the relatedness between narrative events and their causal relationship.
+Considering two events ``\textit{win a lottery}'' and ``\textit{feel excited}'', one can easily infer that the former event is likely to ``\textit{result in}'' the latter.
+Conveying a clear inference between story events is critical for good readability and coherence.
+Many works chose to finetune PLMs on inferential datasets like \textsc{ATOMIC} to achieve better inference awareness in generated stories.
 However, as Liu et al. highlight in their work \cite{li2022textcis}, finetuning PLMs directly on inferential datasets can mess up both the language generation process and the commonsense inference process.
-They propose a new task named Context Commonsense Inference in Sentence Selection ($\text{CIS}^2$) to better examine models' ability on commonsense inference.
-This task abstracts away language generation and forces the language model to focus on inference exclusively.
-But still, presenting awareness of commonsense inference is an open and challenging problem in story generation as well as other generation tasks \cite{xiang2022}.
+They propose a new task named Context Commonsense Inference in Sentence Selection ($\text{CIS}^2$) to examine models' ability on commonsense inference better.
+This task abstracts away language generation and forces the language model to focus exclusively on inference.
+But still, presenting awareness of commonsense inference is an open and challenging problem in story generation and other generation tasks \cite{xiang2022}.